akjindal53244/Arithmo/README.md

 [![Model Weight License](https://img.shields.io/badge/Model%20Weights%20License-Apache_2.0-green.svg)](LICENSE)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/)

 [Arithmo-Mistral-7B](https://huggingface.co/akjindal53244/Arithmo-Mistral-7B) is trained to reason and answer mathematical problems and is also capable of writing a Python program that upon execution prints answer to the question.
-We used [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) as a base model and used QLoRA to fine-tune it on a single RTX 4090 GPU.
+We used [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) as a base model and used **QLoRA to fine-tune it on a single RTX 4090 GPU**.

 ## Results